 Located around 30 km (18 miles) northeast of Kathmandu is the Bhotechaur Tea Gardens in Sindhupalchok district of Nepal.
 The self-sufficient village of Bhotechaur is surrounded by smoky tea gardens on tranquil hills as far as your eyes can see, which you can’t stop admiring.
-Also known as Everest Tea Garden, the place has become a leading destination in Nepal and also popular for panoramic photo shoots, picnics and hiking.
+Also known as Everest Tea Garden, the place has become a leading destination in Nepal and is also popular for panoramic photo shoots, picnics, and hiking.
 You can also simply go and relax in this natural retreat.

 8. Dhorpatan Hunting Reserve

 Established in 1987, Dhorpatan Hunting Reserve is the only hunting reserve in Nepal.
 The magnificent reserve is spread over three districts of Rukum, Myagdi and Baglung, around 10 hours’ drive west of Kathmandu city.
 From thick forests to green meadows, the landscape is as mesmerizing as the views from the reserve.
 The reserve is home to a plethora of endemic species of flora and fauna- flowers, animals, trees, birds, everything is unique at this reserve.

 9. Rupa Lake